This Discussion channel is currently closed.

 Default_avatar

-Michael Miles over 6 years ago
+Michael Miles about 7 years ago

 While not a solar provider, but rather as a father, and for my children’s survival, I am seriously considering such a move.
 I believe we need to move off of fossil fuels immediately, and with every method possible.